Amarnath Temple: Medieval history

+The cave and the Shivling find mention in Abu'l Fazl's 16th century work Ain-i-Akbari.
+According to him, the site attracted many pilgrims.
+He describes the waxing and waning of the lingam according to the seasons and the moon.
 François Bernier, a French physician, accompanied Emperor Aurangzeb during his visit to Kashmir in 1663.
 In his book Travels in Mughal Empire, he provides an account of the places he visited, noting that he was "pursuing journey to a grotto full of wonderful congelations, two days journey from Sangsafed" when he "received intelligence that my Nawab felt very impatient and uneasy on account of my long absence."
-The "grotto" referenced in this passage is obviously the Amarnath cave — as the editor of the second edition of the English translation of the book, Vincent A. Smith, makes clear in his introduction.
+The "grotto" referenced in this passage is the Amarnath cave — as the editor of the second edition of the English translation of the book, Vincent A. Smith, makes clear in his introduction.
 He writes: "The grotto full of wonderful congelations is the Amarnath cave, where blocks of ice, stalagmites formed by dripping water from the roof are worshipped by many Hindus who resort here as images of Shiva...."

 Modern history

 In 1895, pilgrims would first travel to Kheer Bhawani for a brief stop.
 Sustained by free rations from the state, the pilgrims would then travel to Srinagar.
 From Srinagar, in batches, the pilgrims would then head up Lidder Valley, stopping at locations for holy dips.
 At Mach Bawan, local Hindus would join them.
-Maliks of Batok were responsible for the route during these years.
+Maliks of Batkoot were responsible for the route during these years.
 Sister Nivedita, in Notes of Some Wanderings with the Swami Vivekananda, writes of Swami Vivekananda's visit to the cave in 1898.

-Yatra suspensions and causes

-2016: Kashmir unrest

-The Amarnath pilgrimage was suspended in July 2016 due to the Kashmir unrest.
-Some Sufis and Shias later demanded resumption of the Yatra.
-Kalbe Jawad, a Shia cleric and general secretary of Majlis-e-Ulama-e-Hind and Sufi cleric Hasnain Baqai expressed concern that the tradition had been suspended because of upheaval in Kashmir.

-2019: Threat of terrorist attack

-The pilgrimage was suspended in August 2019 after the state government stated there was a threat of possible terrorist attacks.
-Similarly, the pilgrimage to Machail Mata was suspended as well.
-However, it was also speculated that the Yatra suspension might have been linked to the revocation of the special status of Jammu and Kashmir.